jimy-byerley/pymadcad/docs/reference/index.rst

 ~~~~~~~~~~

 .. tip::
-	Most of the submodule functions and classes are present in the madcad module, so unless you write a library you won't need to import it explicitly.
+	Most of the submodule functions and classes are present in the madcad root module, so unless you write a library you won't need to import them explicitly.

 .. toctree::
 	:maxdepth: 1